TechLadies/technical-task/README.md

 ### The Deets

-1. There should be a ***Home*** page with a photo of your choice AND embed a YouTube video of yourself telling us why you want to be in the TechLadies Bootcamp.
+1. There should be a ***Home*** page with a photo of your choice.
+2. There should be a ***About Me*** page where you describe more about yourself in a couple of paragraphs AND embed a YouTube video of yourself telling us why you want to be in the TechLadies Bootcamp.
 For the camera-shy, you may also embed a short video of your choice (though we prefer cat videos 😻).
 This video should be between 2 minutes to 4 minutues.
-2. There should be a ***About Me*** page where you describe more about yourself in a couple of paragraphs.
 3. There should be a ***Contact Me*** page where you list your:

 	- Email address